 Cemetery Scribes (formerly Genpals): Two of our list members-Gaby Laws and Angela Shire have a fabulous resource in this website which contains a plethora of information.
 It's a MUST for everyone!

 Greater Manchester Cemeteries: Crumpsall Cemetery (Manchester Great & New Synagogue Burial Board) Tel: 0161 740 3717 / 0161 792 8399 or email them.
 They will tell you how to get information from the burial register.
 Manchester Cemeteries, including Jewish burials in municipal cemeteries, can be searched here.
 Additionally, Manchester and District Council of Synagogues have a searchable database.
 Manchester Central Library (see below) holds some burial book invoices, permits for tombstones and reserved graves books.
 See this link.
 Rainsough (on the Salford/Bury border) has been renovated and there is a general renovation project which is on-going to improve cemeteries in the area.

 Web-links for grave site searching:

-IAJGS - International Association of Jewish Genealogical Societies: provides a comprehensive list of Jewish cemeteries, with locations, access, opening times etc.
+Jewishgen's International Jewish Cemetery Project: provides a comprehensive list of Jewish cemeteries, with locations, access, opening times etc.

 Find a Grave: A site for finding out where graves are, if they have been filmed etc.